FAQ & Delivery Info

 What if I am out?

 Most nematode packs fit through your letter box, but often the package might be larger, especially if you order several things at once.
-The postman will usually have the local knowledge to know where to leave a parcel if no-one answers the door.
-You can also let us know if there is a 'safe place'.
 If your products do end up at the Post Office please collect them straight away.

 Can I send to a different address?